Building a more humane, kinder, and better future

 Visit us Touring HSSA Main Campus

-If you’re doing a Community Service project and would like a tour as part of your program, please call the Education Department to set up a time.
-Our programs are popular, so we can’t guarantee a tour if you have not called ahead – our schedule can book up well in advance.
+If you’re doing a Community Service Project and would like a tour as part of your program, please call the Education Department to set up a time.
+Our programs are popular, so we can’t guarantee a tour if you have not called ahead – our schedule can book up months in advance.
 Tours are offered Monday-Saturday between 11 a.m. and 3 p.m.

 Tours are offered for children who are in at least third grade.
 Because of safety concerns, we can offer a Pet VIP visit for younger children.

 Campus tours are not intended to be petting zoo-type experiences.
 As part of our larger humane education program, tours are designed to give kids an understanding of the daily challenges faced by animal welfare workers.
 Coordinators are encouraged to discuss animal welfare and prepare their children for the possibility of seeing ill or injured animals.

 Please contact the Education Department at 520-321-3704, ext.
 125, for help organizing your community service project.

 If you are visiting HSSA's Education Department, you will want to go to the coral Education building.